 State Records only accepts transfers of official records of enduring value (permanent) which are no longer required for current administrative use in accordance with the Transfer of Official Records Standard.

-Items proposed for transfer must be identified as permanent in either a Records Disposal Schedule (RDS), covering agency-specific information assets, or in a General Disposal Schedule (GDS) covering common types of information assets.
+Records proposed for transfer must be identified as permanent in either a Records Disposal Schedule (RDS), covering agency-specific records, or in a General Disposal Schedule (GDS) covering common types of records.

-Transfers will be postponed if the items are:
+Transfers will be postponed if the records are:

-• digital (until State Records has the capability to transfer digital information assets)
+- digital (until State Records has the capability to transfer digital records)

-• hard copy information assets which have been scanned and may be destroyed under GDS 21.
+- hard copy records which have been scanned and may be destroyed under GDS 21.

-Transfers may be postponed if the items are closed to public access in perpetuity.
+Transfers may be postponed if the records are closed to public access in perpetuity.

 The transfer of non-standard physical format records will be assessed on a case-by-case basis.
-If you have non-standard physical format items to transfer contact Archival Services for advice.
+If you have non-standard physical format records to transfer contact Archival Services for advice.

 Exceptions to Transfer Standard